foxor/JCard/README.md

          *  callback: an expression that is evaluated when the event occurs
       *  Server: Register the event listener
       *  Client: Not used
+*  Ply:
+   *  Params:
+      *  Required:
+         *  messages: a list of expressions, recording the messages passted back and forth
+   *  Server: Execute each expression
+   *  Client: Not Used
 *  Property:
    *  Params:
       *  Required:
          *  name: the name of the local variable to retrieve
    *  Server: Used during callbacks when there is a specific context on which to call a get function.
 The string literal "this" returns the local context object itself.
    *  Client: Not used
+*  Server:
+   *  Params:
+      *  Required:
+         *  action: A message passed from the server to the client
+   *  Server: Execute the action
+   *  Client: Not Used
+*  SendMessage:
+   *  Params:
+      *  Required:
+         *  text: the text of the message to display
+   *  Server: Send to client
+   *  Client: Display message
 *  Zone:
    *  Params:
       *  Optional: